dgllghr/stanchion/README.md

 details on how stanchion indexes data and what queries can be made more efficient by those indexes.

+### Column types are enforced

+Values being inserted into Stanchion tables must be of the column's declared type.
+This is equivalent to declaring a SQLite table with the `STRICT` table option.

 ## Build

 [Install Zig](https://ziglang.org/learn/getting-started/#installing-zig) and